mount(8) - phpMan

 also the sync option.)

-tatime and relatime mount options.
+relatime and strictatime mount options.

 noatime

-Do not update inode access times on this filesystem (e.g., for
+Do not update inode access times on this filesystem (e.g. for

 faster access on the news spool to speed up news servers).
+This

 auto Can be mounted with the -a option.